Microsoft-HLS-US/Design-Authority/README.md

 		* Outputs
 			* Word
 			* PDF
-3. Copy the Report word template to the \Molina\Templates folder.
+3. Copy the Report word template to the \Company\Templates folder.
 4. Import the Calendar PCF managed solution and publish it (https://github.com/rwilson504/PCFControls/tree/master/Calendar).
 5. Import the unmanaged solution zip file to your Dataverse environment and publish all customizations.
 6. Import the Control Table Data through Power Apps Maker Portal > Tables > Control > Command menu item (Import)